 Mother’s Day is right around the corner.
 If you’re hosting your mother for brunch, I’d nominate this to have a spot on your table.

-For brunch, I love to slice a clafoutis into wedges and serve plain.
+For brunch, I love to slice a room temperature clafoutis into wedges and serve plain.
 But what if you want to take it up a notch and serve this as a full fledged dessert?
 Scoop of ice cream.

 Instead of cooling and cutting it into a wedge, serve it straight out of the oven.
 Scoop it out with a spoon, like a custard or pudding, and top with a big scoop of ice cream.